snuffop/Neovim-Config/README.md

 ## Notes
 - pushed distant into disabled
 - Learn Things about LSP setup of each language server!
-- Ussing lazyvim for the base config and reference
+- Using Lazyvim for the base config and reference
-- I have been using neovim for a few days and am getting to like it.
+- I have been using Neovim for a few days, and I am getting to like it.